jdhitsolutions/WingetTools/docs/Get-WGPackage.md

 ## DESCRIPTION

 This command is a PowerShell wrapper aroung winget.cmd that will get a package and create an object you can use in PowerShell.
+The

 ## EXAMPLES